 7 Household Items That Should Never Be Flushed Down the Toilet

-Toilets are a typical fixture in the home that we are using every day.
-The temptation is to consider its utility as something we take for granted, but it’s essential to keep in mind that it’s a toilet, not a garbage can.
-There are certain things that should never go down the drain because they could cause blockage within the drainage system or damage the sewer pipe.
+Toilets are a common fixture in our homes that we regularly use.
+There’s a tendency to accept the convenience of it as a given, but it’s crucial to remember that it’s not a trash can.
+Certain things shouldn’t be flushed down the drain because they could cause blockage from the pipes or damage the sewer pipe.

 Key Takeaways

-- Be careful not to flush certain items down the toilet as they could block the drain, or cause damage to sewer pipes.
+- Avoid flushing certain things down the toilet as they could cause blockages in the drain, or cause damage to sewer pipes.

 - Baby wipes